BlueM/XMLTransformer/README.md

 Installation
 ============
-The recommended way to install this library is through [Composer](https://getcomposer.org).
-For this, add `"bluem/xmltransformer": "~3.0"` to the requirements in your `composer.json` file.
-As the library uses [semantic versioning](http://semver.org), you will get fixes and feature additions, but not changes which break the API.
+The recommended way to install this library is through [Composer](https://getcomposer.org): `composer require bluem/xmltransformer`.
+As the library uses [semantic versioning](http://semver.org), you can define version constraints in `composer.json` so that any non-major updates are allowed.

 Alternatively, you can clone the repository using git or download an [archived release](https://github.com/BlueM/XMLTransformer/releases).